Inder Verma: Career and research

 After his PhD, Verma conducted his postdoctoral research in the laboratory of Nobel laureate David Baltimore at MIT.
 In 1974, Verma joined the Salk Institute as an assistant professor.
 He was promoted to associate professor in 1979, and professor in 1985.
 He also holds an adjunct professor appointment at the University of California, San Diego.
 Among his professional activities, he is a member of the Board of Scientific Governors of The Scripps Research Institute.
 He is currently at the center of a lawsuit alleging systematic discrimination against women scientists at the Salk Institute.

-Verma's work on viruses and cancer led to the identification of several oncogenes, including c-fos, and their function in normal cells.
-His development of virus mediated gene transfer techniques, including a stripped down version of HIV, has become the foundation for gene therapy to cure several congenital as well as adult onset diseases including cancer.
-The viral vectors are routinely used in molecular biology laboratories.
+Verma's work on viruses and cancer led to the identification of several oncogenes, including c-fos, c-jun, v-mos and their function in normal cells.
+His development of virus mediated gene transfer techniques, including a stripped down version of HIV, the lentiviral vector, has become the foundation for gene therapy to cure several congenital as well as adult onset diseases including cancer.
+Lentiviral vectors are routinely used in molecular biology laboratories in numerous applications, and in clinical gene therapy they are the most commonly used vector for CAR-T cell immunotherapy.

-Gender discrimination lawsuits

-Three female professors at the Salk Institute, Vicky Lundblad, Katherine Jones and Beverly Emerson, sued the center in July 2017, alleging it had "systemically discriminated against women in pay, promotions and access to grants".
-Lundblad's lawsuit asserted that administrators had deliberately reduced their advancement opportunities, passed them over when allocating grant money in favor of men, and pressured them into downsizing their labs.

-Two of the lawsuits named Verma, with Lundblad also claiming that he and other male faculty had "repeatedly verbally disparaged the institute's senior female scientists", including the president of the institute.
-As a result of the lawsuits, Verma was placed on leave from his role as editor-in-chief of PNAS in December 2017.
-He resigned from the position in May 2018, after further sexual harassment allegations.
+Salk Institute gender-discrimination lawsuits

+In July 2017, Salk professors Victoria Lundblad, Katherine Jones, and Beverly M. Emerson filed separate lawsuits against the Salk Institute, alleging systemic gender discrimination in compensation, access to private funding, laboratory resources, and professional advancement.
+The lawsuits were brought against the institute and were distinct from the sexual-harassment allegations against Verma that were published the following year.

+Two of the complaints discussed Verma's influence as a senior faculty member.
+Lundblad alleged that Verma and other senior male faculty repeatedly disparaged senior female scientists at Salk.
+Salk denied that it had discriminated against the plaintiffs.

+Jones and Lundblad settled their lawsuits with Salk in August 2018.
+The settlement terms were not disclosed, and both remained members of the Salk faculty.

+In August 2018, a judge dismissed several claims in Emerson's lawsuit, including her claim that Salk had allowed her contract to expire in retaliation for filing suit, but permitted her discriminatory-treatment claim to proceed.
+Emerson and Salk settled the remaining litigation in November 2018 on undisclosed terms.
+None of the three lawsuits went to trial.